-- 2.5.6 Workers chosen for interviews should represent different types of workers. - 2.5.7 Once the sample has been determined, the intent should be for the auditor to interview 50% of sample workers individually and 50% in groups.
-The percentage may be adjusted based on specific circumstances with written justification in the formal audit notes. - 2.5.8 The auditor shall consider using a translator(s) or interpreter(s) when most spoken languages at the audit site are different from the language(s) spoken or understood by the auditors.
-The translator(s) or interpreter(s) shall be independent of the Management Unit being assessed. - 2.5.9 When determining the sample of workers within the workforce to be interviewed, the auditor shall consider a combination of the following (randomly selected): - a.
-Job scope (field, non-field) - b.
+- Once the sample has been determined, the intent should be for the auditor to 2.5.7 interview 50% of sample workers individually and 50% in groups.
+The percentage may be adjusted based on specific circumstances with written justification in the formal audit notes.

+- 2.5.8 The auditor shall consider using a translator(s) or interpreter(s) when most spoken languages at the audit site are different from the language(s) spoken or understood by the auditors.
+The translator(s) or interpreter(s) shall be independent of the Management Unit being assessed.

+- 2.5.9 When determining the sample of workers within the workforce to be interviewed, the auditor shall consider a combination of the following (randomly selected):

+- a.
+Job scope (field, non-field)

+- b.
 Gender (male, female).
-Include nursing mothers and those that are pregnant - c.
+Include nursing mothers and those that are pregnant

+- c.
 Categories permanent, full time, casual/ seasonal and day labour, and contract workers9 (including outsourced10 and subcontractor11 workers).
-Note: All sample workers should be in one category, no worker should be in two categories. - d.
-Local, transmigrant and migrant workers - e.
-The spectrum of ethnic, national, linguistic, or religious groups; - i. youngest and oldest workers; - ii. different departments including security and workers in the mill and the field; - iii. different designations; - iv. worker representatives; - v. health and safety committee representative(s); - vi. new employees/trainees; - vii. workers in all pay grades; - viii. pregnant women; - ix. breastfeeding mothers; - x. workers from different shifts; - xi. workers not wearing uniforms. - 2.5.10.
+Note: All sample workers should be in one category, no worker should be in two categories.

+- d.
+Local, transmigrant and migrant workers

+- e.
+The spectrum of ethnic, national, linguistic, or religious groups;

+- youngest and oldest workers;

+- ii. different departments including security and workers in the mill and the field:

+- iii. different designations;

+- iv. worker representatives;

+- health and safety committee representative(s);

+- new employees/trainees; vi.

+- vii. workers in all pay grades;

+- viii. pregnant women;

+- ix. breastfeeding mothers;

+- workers from different shifts; Х.

+- workers not wearing uniforms.

+- 2.5.10.
 Figure 1 is an example of a format12 to gather the workers' information: